trunk-io/docs/flaky-tests/ci-providers/other-ci-providers-quickstart.md

 After running tests, you must upload your test results to Trunk.
 You can use the analytics uploader binary.

 {% hint style="info" %}
-The Trunk Test Analytics Uploader currently only supports Linux x64 and macOS for Intel and Arm.
+The Trunk Flaky Tests Uploader currently only supports Linux x64 and macOS for Intel and Arm.
 If you have another use case, please get in touch with support at [https://slack.trunk.io](https://slack.trunk.io/).
 For the best results, you'll need to validate that your test invocation doesn't use cached test results and doesn't automatically retry failing tests.
 {% endhint %}

 Create a CI job that runs the tests you want to monitor and produces a test report in [**JUnit XML**](https://github.com/testmoapp/junitxml) format.
 Be careful that your test invocation doesn't use cached test results and doesn't automatically retry failing tests.